 With a keen desire to bring her contribution to the development of the new generations, she has decided to join our project as one of the founding members of the school.

 Animona strongly believes in the importance of sport, as a tool for shaping the child’s character and ambitions and as a tool for developing positive human relationships, leadership qualities and teamwork.

 Ms Hutu can be contacted via the school office at firstname.lastname@example.org

 Mr Ciprian Tiplea (Head of School) and Ms Alina Barna (Financial Officer) are also part of the school board and in their roles are actively involved in the strategic development of the school.
 See their profiles under the school team link.

 Head of School

-Ciprian has joined our team at early stage in our project and has been an integral part in preparing the opening of the school.
+Ciprian joined our team at an early stage in our project and has been an integral part in preparing the opening of the school.
 He is originally from Timisoara, where he qualified as a teacher of Mathematics, before leaving the city in 2002.
 Since then, he has been working in various teaching and management roles in the international British based educational sector.
 He has had the opportunity to experience life in international schools in Bucharest and the independent school sector in the United Kingdom.